 c.
 In addition, onboarding configuration data may be configured in the UE using service specific policies subject to UE capabilities similar to what is used for V2X communications as specified in TS 23.287 [29] clause 5.1.1 for ways how parameters may be made available to the UE and TS 23.287 [29] clause 6.2.5 for AF-based service parameter provisioning and TS 24.587 [30] clause 5.2.4 for configuration parameters such as validity timer, server address and geographical area.

 - It is assumed that the UDM (or AAA) of SO-SNPN is provisioned with UE credentials/subscription data when remote provisioning is successfully performed.

-Editor's note: Whether the specific procedure for provisioning of UDM (or AAA) with the UE credentials/subscription data is in scope of 3GPP is FFS.
+Existing mechanism for provisioning of UDM/UDR can be reused.

-- Upon successful establishment of restricted access PDU session, if the UE still does not have a PS address, the device uses a well-known FQDN to perform PS discovery.
+- When User Plane is used for provisioning of SO-SNPN credentials, a restricted PDU session is supported to be dedicated for the remote provisioning.
+Upon successful establishment of restricted access PDU session, if the UE still does not have a PS address, the device uses a well-known FQDN to perform PS discovery.

 NOTE: SA WG3 may evaluate these mechanisms and provide guidance on appropriateness of use for SNPNs.

+8.4.2 Conclusions for PNI-NPN case

 UE Onboarding for PNI-NPN (Component 1 of KI#4)

 - No enhancement for the UE onboarding (component 1 of KI#4) with PLMN credentials used for primary authentication and PLMN network selection are needed for the case of PNI-NPN credentials provisioning.